bel28kent/hum-parser/README.md

-hum-parser is able to parse a humdrum file into records and spines, allowing the user to write these data into new files for use with other programs, or for use with other parts of the hum-parser.
+hum-parser is able to parse a humdrum file into records and spines, allowing the user to write these data into new files for use with other programs, or for use directly (i.e. without writing) with other parts of the hum-parser.

 The ultimate goal of hum-parser is to map spines on to tree structures.
 Such structures would enable the user to write new functions that traverse humdrum